Thromboembolic Disorders During Pregnancy

 Deep vein thrombosis may also develop in the pelvis.
 There, it may not cause symptoms.
 A clot can move from the deep veins of the legs or pelvis to the lungs.
 There, the clot may block one or more lung (pulmonary) arteries.
 This blockage, called pulmonary embolism, can be life threatening.

 During pregnancy, if women have symptoms suggesting a blood clot, Doppler ultrasonography (used to evaluate blood flow) may be done to check the legs for clots.

 If pulmonary embolism is suspected, computed tomography (CT) may be done to confirm the diagnosis.
-CT is done after a radiopaque dye (which can be seen on x-rays) is injected.
-The dye flows through blood vessels and outlines them.
+CT is done after a radiopaque contrast agent (which can be seen on x-rays) is injected.
+The contrast agent flows through blood vessels and outlines them.
 This procedure is called CT angiography.
 It is relatively safe during pregnancy.

 After delivery, warfarin may be used instead of heparin, particularly if women require treatment for more than 6 to 8 weeks.
 Warfarin can be taken by mouth, has a lower risk of complications than heparin, and can be taken by women who are breastfeeding.

-Women who have had a blood clot during a previous pregnancy may be given heparin during subsequent pregnancies to prevent blood clots from forming.
+Women who have had a blood clot during a previous pregnancy or who had a thromboembolic disorder before they became pregnant may be given heparin during each pregnancy and for 6 weeks after delivery to prevent blood clots from forming.